annkapopp/IndoorLocal/README.md

   - Gyroscope rate: 100.0 Hz
 - (Karlebach Park)

-Before moving along the track, we stayed idle for 5-10 seconds for later reference.
-The smartphone was held in the same position the whole time.

 ## Preprocessing
 Before using the data for steps detection and estimation, it had to be preprocessed for noice removing and for bringing it into the right format.
 This is further explained and shown in `preprocessing.ipynb`.